HUSK-321/Kor-SpeechAnimation/README.md

-This project's goal is making kroean speeking animation.
-Whe user type 'Korean sentences' it will play lip animation that matches the Korean sentences.
+Project's goal is making korean speeking animation.
+When user type 'Korean sentences' it will play lip animation that matches the Korean sentences.

 | Engine             | Unity 2D (2021.3.10f1)              |
 | ------------------ | ----------------------------------- |